Requirements for the Major

 Two Writing Seminars

-This requirement can be fulfilled with any combination of sophomore, junior, or senior seminars.
+This requirement can be fulfilled with any combination of junior or senior seminars.
 One semester of the senior thesis or a graduate level course can also count as a seminar.
 These courses give students a chance to take an advanced course in a seminar setting, with an emphasis on research skills and discussion.

 To take a graduate course, students must be on the Dean's List, must get the permission of the instructor, get approval from the Director of Undergraduate Studies and the Director of Graduate Studies.
 If approved, undergraduates will be able to register into the class only after all the graduate students have registered.

 Requirements for Registration